mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Packet list protocol column]({{ "/assets/creating-wireshark-dissectors-1/protocol-column.png" | absolute_url }})

-We then have to create a subtree in the tree structure found in the Packet Details pane.
+We then have to create a sub tree in the tree structure found in the Packet Details pane.
 It done by adding an additional tree item to the tree object that was passed as an argument to the dissector function.

 ```lua
 local subtree = tree:add(mongodb_protocol, buffer(), "MongoDB Protocol Data")
 ```

-The string is the name of the subtree.
+The string is the name of the sub tree.
 Without having added any fields it will look like this:

 ![Packet pane with MongoDB but without fields]({{ "/assets/creating-wireshark-dissectors-1/packet-pane-1.png" | absolute_url }})

 Finally, we have to assign the protocol to a port.
 In my case, I'll use port 59274, because that's the port I use to connect to the Mongo database.

 ```lua
 local tcp_port = DissectorTable.get("tcp.port")